BoxVIS: Video Instance Segmentation with Box Annotations: Supplementary Materials

-In this supplementary file, we provide the following materials: \begin{itemize} \item More visual comparison of pixel-supervised and box-supervised VIS methods ($cf.$ Section 4.2 in the main paper); \item More visualization of instance masks predicted by BoxVIS ($cf.$ Section 4.2 in the main paper). \end{itemize}
+} In this supplementary file, we provide the following materials: \begin{itemize} \item An illustrative example of pseudo clip generation ($cf.$ Section 3.3 in the main paper); \item More visual comparisons of pixel-supervised and box-supervised VIS methods ($cf.$ Section 4.2 in the main paper); \item More visualizations of instance masks predicted by BoxVIS ($cf.$ Section 4.2 in the main paper). \end{itemize}